shakhesierfan/cegis-robust-dtcbf/README.md

 Dependencies: NumPy, PyTorch, dReal, and AMPL (with the Couenne solver).

-For AMPL installation instructions, please refer the [AMPL documentation](https://dev.ampl.com/ampl/install.html).
+For AMPL installation instructions, please refer to [the AMPL documentation](https://dev.ampl.com/ampl/install.html).

 ## Citation